 Attend Bridge Day

-Bridge Day is West Virginia’s largest single-day festival.
+Bridge Day at New River Gorge is West Virginia’s largest single-day festival.

 This celebration began in 1980 when two parachutists jumped from a plane onto the bridge.
 These two jumpers were joined by three additional jumpers, who then dove from the bridge to the gorge.